silvio/docker-matrix/readme.md

 # Start

-For starting you need the the port bindings and a mapping for the `/data`-directory.
+For starting you need the port bindings and a mapping for the `/data`-directory.

     $ docker run -d -p 8448:8448 -p 3478:3478 -v /tmp/data:/data silviof/docker-matrix start